-- To obtain both the M.Ed. and the Preliminary Administrative Services Credential (33 semester hours total), or - To obtain the Preliminary Administrative Services Credential only (24 semester hours total), or - 3.
-To obtain one of the above while serving in an internship, or - 4.
-To obtain the M.Ed. only (33 semester hours).
+- To obtain both the M.Ed. and the Preliminary Administrative Services Credential (33 semester hours total), or - 2.
+To obtain the Preliminary Administrative Services Credential only (24 semester hours total), or - 3.
+To obtain the M.Ed. only (33 semester hours), or - 4.
+To obtain one of the above while serving in an internship.